ykim879/roomba-navigation/catkin_ws/src/pozyx_simulation/README.md

+# Link to Pozyx Simulation GitHub

+This package does not belong to us.
+Here is the link to the original GitHub https://github.com/bekirbostanci/pozyx_simulation.

 # ROS Pozyx Simulation
 This package is to simulate the UWB range measurements in ROS environment.
 Generated data published to “uwb_data_topic”